Gnaeus Pompeius Trogus: Style

 Pompeius Trogus's idea of history was more exacting than that of Sallust and Livy, whom he criticized for their habit of putting elaborate speeches into the mouths of the characters of whom they wrote.

 On the Jews

 Pompeius Trogus discusses the Jews in the context of the history of the Seleucid Empire.
-After from Tacitus, the summary of Pompeius Trogus includes the most extensive description of the Jews in classical Latin literature.
+Along with the passages in Tacitus, the summary of Pompeius Trogus includes the most extensive description of the Jews in classical Latin literature.

 His main overview of the Jews is divided into 3 parts: